danielbodnar/awesome-stars/README.md

 ## javascript

+- [inkline/inkline](https://github.com/inkline/inkline) - Inkline is the intuitive UI Components library that gives you a developer-friendly foundation for building high-quality, accessible, and customizable Vue.js 3 Design Systems.
+- [web-infra-dev/oxc](https://github.com/web-infra-dev/oxc) - ⚓ A suite of high-performance tools for JavaScript and TypeScript written in Rust.
+- [api-platform/api-doc-parser](https://github.com/api-platform/api-doc-parser) - Transforms a Hydra API doc in an intermediate representation that can be used for various tasks such as creating smart API clients, scaffolding code or building administration interfaces.
+- [soketi/soketi](https://github.com/soketi/soketi) - Next-gen, Pusher-compatible, open-source WebSockets server.
+Simple, fast, and resilient. 📣
+- [PeculiarVentures/PKI.js](https://github.com/PeculiarVentures/PKI.js) - PKI.js is a pure JavaScript library implementing the formats that are used in PKI applications (signing, encryption, certificate requests, OCSP and TSP requests/responses).
+It is built on WebCrypto (W
+- [sh-dv/hat.sh](https://github.com/sh-dv/hat.sh) - Encrypt and Decrypt files securely in your browser.
 - [naptha/tesseract.js](https://github.com/naptha/tesseract.js) - Pure Javascript OCR for more than 100 Languages 📖🎉🖥
 - [lucaong/minisearch](https://github.com/lucaong/minisearch) - Tiny and powerful JavaScript full-text search engine for browser and Node
 - [sst/sst](https://github.com/sst/sst) - Build modern full-stack applications on AWS